Mike Zambidis

+most revered kickboxers and a legend in the sport who fought top competition.

 Biography and career

 Mike Zambidis started training in martial arts before he was nine years old with his brother Spiros Zambidis and his best friend Lazaros Filipas.
 He has trained in Shotokan Karate, Boxing, Kickboxing, Muay Thai, Sanda and Pankration.
 He started competing professionally in 2000, scoring a string of victories over notable opponents.
 He was given the nickname Turkofagos (Turkeater) after his 11th win over Turkish fighters due to the fact that he never lost to a Turk.
 He has been technically knocked out twice himself early in his career due to cuts, but after 2002, his next technical knock-out defeat came in 2008 against Andy Souwer in an extra round.

 From 2000 till 2002, Zambidis defeated notable kickboxer Jenk Behic twice, Gürkan Özkan twice who outweighed Mike by over 50 lbs in two rare open-weight fights, Kara Murat twice, Baris Nezif, Wanlop Sosathopan, Bakari Tounkara, Matteo Sciacca and Petr Polak.
 In 2002, he knocked out the strong and experienced Dutch-Moroccan Hassan Kassrioui.
 On 26 November 2002 he won the K-1 Oceania MAX 2002 title after defeating John Wayne Parr in the final.

 In 2003, promoter Tarik Solak arranged Zambidis' debut fight in Japan against 2002 World K-1 Max Champion Albert Kraus, whom he knocked out in the 2nd round.
 In April 2005, Zambidis knocked out the popular Norifumi "Kid" Yamamoto with a right hook, in front of thousands of the Japanese kickboxer's fans.
 Zambidis' weakness seems to be receiving low kicks, as was seen in his 2006 defeat by Japanese Yoshihiro Sato, who, despite getting hurt by Zambidis' punches, managed to land many kicks and knees which racked up enough points to "secure a unanimous decision."
 Zambidis is a 4 time national champion in kickboxing as well as holding a large number of international titles.

 In addition to his many outstanding fights, the K-1 World MAX 2010 Final 16 match on October the 3rd, 2010 against Chahid Oulad El Hadj was notable as being one of the most exciting of his career.
 In addition, as stated by ring side commentators "Sugar" Ray Sefo and Michael Schiavello, this contest was one by which a standard was set for other K-1 fights.
 However, Zambidis did not make it to the final as he lost to Giorgio Petrosyan by unanimous decision.
 Zambidis knocked down Petrosyan in the fight, but it was controversially ruled a slip by the referee.